pillared/Vehicle-Avoidance-AI/README.md

 ****
 **Contents:**

-> Report.pdf - IEEE standard report explaining research and findings
+> Predictive ... .pdf - IEEE standard report explaining research and findings

 > PRESENTATION.pdf - Powerpoint that explains each of the following scripts